Hani al-Hassan: Political career

 Al Hassan returned to Gaza in 1995 and began to act as the head of Foreign Relations in Fatah and a political adviser to Arafat.
 He served as regional head in Jordan briefly in early 1970, then as Salah Khalaf's deputy in Rasd, along with being a central committee leader during this time period.
 Beginning in 1974, he acted as a political aide to Yasser Arafat, an ambassador to Tehran, and became an ambassador to Amman in 1982.
 He retains good ties to the Gulf States.
 He became a member of Fatah-Central Committee in May 1980.
 He was critical of the leadership's stance towards Iraq after August 1991, and at Oslo, but returned to Gaza Strip in November 1995, and became the chief political adviser to Arafat as well as PLO-CC member & head of the Palestinian National Council foreign relations committee.
 He was appointed Interior Minister on 29 October 2002.

 Mahmoud Abbas attempted to drop him from the PA cabinet, and despite Arafat's resistance, he was replaced in April 2003.
 He is slated to act as Arafat's national security adviser.
 Al Hassan was head of Fatah's Bureau of Mobilisation and Organisation and (maktab at-ta`bia wat-tandhim) until April 2007, when he was replaced in that role by Ahmed Qurei.
 Al Hassan went on to become a National Security Adviser but was dropped by Mahmoud Abbas in June 2007, following his comments made on Al Jazeera.

 Following Hamas' takeover of Gaza in June 2007, Hassan caused a major row in Fatah by giving an interview on Al-Jazeera in which he said that there had been no conflict between Hamas and Fatah but rather a conflict between loyal Palestinians in both camps and a small minority in Fatah who were preparing a coup to overthrow Hamas with American backing.
 He made it clear that he was referring essentially to the followers of Muhammad Dahlan.
 Hassan's statement was quickly rebutted by an official Fatah spokesman who portrayed Hassan as endorsing a Hamas coup.

+Death

+Hassan died at a hospital in Amman on 6 July 2012 after a long illness.
+He was buried in Ramallah on 9 July.